 Truthfully, I was never an Alfredo fan, but obviously, this is not your traditional Alfredo sauce.
-It’s actually a béchamel sauce (gluten/grain-free of course), but takes on the look of Alfredo and is also creamy like Alfredo.
+It’s actually a béchamel sauce (gluten and grain-free of course), but takes on the look of Alfredo and is also creamy like Alfredo.
 It isn’t too rich, but is chuck full of flavor, especially with the touch of nutmeg.
-It’s straight up wonderful and comes together quite quickly.
-Jesse and I loved this dish so much that we both went back for seconds.
-We couldn’t stop raving about how delicious it tasted either!
+It’s straight up wonderful and comes together quite quickly too.
+Jesse and I loved this chicken broccoli Alfredo so much that we both went back for seconds.
+We couldn’t stop raving about how delicious it tasted either.
 It’s definitely a keeper and I will be making it again soon.

 - 1 medium spaghetti squash

 - 2 tsp grass-fed ghee or butter

 - 1 lb boneless skinless chicken breasts and/or thighs, cut into 1-inch pieces

 - 1 medium head of broccoli, chopped